 Biomass Atlas sets a new standard for project integrity

-Traditional biomass datasets rely on infrequent field surveys and allometric equations that miss rapid change.
+Traditional biomass datasets rely on allometric models with large uncertainties and potential biases, as well as on infrequent field surveys that miss rapid changes.
 Biomass Atlas is built to eradicate this uncertainty.

 Terrestrial Laser Scanning (TLS)

-3D tree modeling at 1-hectare plots.
+3D tree modeling across 1-hectare plots.
 Direct measurement of tree volume—no allometric equations.

 Airborne Laser Scanning (ALS)

-Helicopter-based at 160m altitude.
-Wall-to-wall regional coverage at survey-grade accuracy.
+Helicopter-based laser scanning at ~160m altitude.
+Wall-to-wall regional coverage at 300 pts/m2 density with survey-grade georeferencing accuracy.

 This multi-scale approach provides field-validated reference data that's used to train satellite-based models.
 The result: errors below 9% at typical project scales (400-7,000 hectares), 25 years of historical validation data, and annual monitoring that detects change events in real-time.